Nerve Block Injections

 The application of nerve blocks in pain management not only facilitates significant pain relief but also enables patients to engage more effectively in physical therapy and rehabilitation by reducing pain barriers.
 This can lead to improved mobility, function, and overall quality of life.
 Additionally, nerve blocks can reduce the reliance on oral pain medications, minimizing the potential for side effects and dependency issues associated with long-term use of such drugs.
 However, like any medical procedure, nerve blocks carry certain risks, including infection, bleeding, and nerve damage, although these are rare.
 The decision to proceed with a nerve block should be made in consultation with a pain management specialist, who can assess the potential benefits and risks based on the individual's specific condition and health profile.

-Our team has extensive expertise in administering various nerve blocks, achieving significant and enduring improvements in pain management for our patients.
+Our team has extensive expertise in performing various nerve blocks, achieving significant and enduring improvements in pain management for our patients.
 We encourage you to schedule a consultation to explore whether a nerve block could be the optimal treatment solution for your pain relief needs.
 On this page you will find some of the common nerve blocks that we perform in our clinics.

 Sympathetic Nerve Block